All the very worst curses affecting actors and movies

 Other actors who have played the role, such as Tom Welling, Dean Cain, and Brandon Routh, have not found much success after their turns as the classic character, either.
 Welling’s film career never really materialized, for example.

 Even so, Welling & Routh have fared the best out of all the Superman actors.
 They both are still working in Hollywood.
 Routh even went on to play Ray Palmer/The Atom in the Arrowverse.
-Both will tempt fate and reprise their Superman roles in the upcoming Crisis on Infinite Earths event.
+Both men tempted fate and reprised their Superman roles in the Crisis on Infinite Earths event.

 Henry Cavill, who played Superman in the DC Extended Universe, was unceremoniously dropped from the role.
 He’s currently set to star in the Netflix adaptation of The Witcher.
 Tyler Hoechlin, who plays the character on Supergirl with his own series in development, also seems to be doing fairly well.